HebiRobotics/hebi_cpp_api_ros_examples/nodes/README.md

 ### `cartesian_waypoints`

-- Publish `hebi_cpp_api_ros_examples::TargetWaypoint` messages on the `cartesian_waypoints` channel to command a series of cartesian waypoints for the arm to pass through.
+- Publish `hebi_cpp_api_examples::TargetWaypoint` messages on the `cartesian_waypoints` channel to command a series of cartesian waypoints for the arm to pass through.

 ### `joint_waypoints`